Hvad er FN’s Global Compact?

 What is the participation fee?

-The first round of the program is free for all member companies and organizations of Global Compact Network Denmark.
+The program is free for all member companies of Global Compact Network Denmark.

-When does the program start and for how long does it run?
+When does the program begin and for how long does it run?

 What is the application deadline?